giampaolo/psutil/docs/api.rst

       That implies that this method on Windows is not guaranteed to enumerate all regular file handles (see
       `issue 597 <https://github.com/giampaolo/psutil/pull/597>`_).
-      Tools like ProcessHacker has the same limitation.
+      Tools like ProcessHacker have the same limitation.

     .. warning::
       on BSD this method can return files with a null path ("") due to a